marionacaros/sign-language-classifier/README.md

 # Sign Language Classification

-In ´sign-image-classifier you can find a sign classifier based on a CNN
+In `sign-image-classifier` you can find a sign classifier based on a CNN

-In ´video-classifier´ you can find 2 video classification models
+In `video-classifier` you can find 2 video classification models

 1. Extract features from each frame with a ConvNet, passing the sequence to an RNN, in a separate network
 2. Use a time-dstirbuted ConvNet, passing the features to an RNN